ZhiangChen/virtual_shake_robot_pybullet/docs/VSR2_structure.md

 - Implements a PID controller to accurately follow the specified trajectory.
 - Sends low-level control signals to the PyBullet server to guide the simulation process.
 - Supports instantiation of multiple PyBullet clients in parallel for efficient execution of concurrent simulations.
+- Records experimental data, such as the status of Precariously Balanced Rock (PBR) and the trajectory followed during the simulation.

 ## Launch File